 1000 DM banknotes, BBK3 series

-Links to pictures of and information on Deutsche Mark banknotes of earlier series:
+OLDER NOTES: Click on these links to see pictures of Deutsche Mark banknotes of earlier series:

 Images of some common pre-euro German coins which we will buy:

 50 Pfennig coins

 Images and related banknote and coin information courtesy of Deutsche Bundesbank, the Central Bank of the Federal Republic of Germany.
 Copyright: Deutsche Bundesbank, Frankfurt am Main, Germany.